shamy18/Operating-systems-sim/README.md

 Multilevel Feedback Queue Scheduling with Process Synchronization.

-This project simulates a basic operating system environment that handles multiple processes arriving at different times, utilizing a Multilevel Feedback Queue Scheduling Algorithm.
+This project simulates a basic operating system environment using C. The OS handles multiple processes arriving at different times, utilizing a Multilevel Feedback Queue Scheduling Algorithm.
 The system efficiently manages process execution, memory allocation, and synchronization of critical resources using mutexes.

 Key Features:
 Process Management: Each process is initialized upon arrival, with a dedicated Process Control Block (PCB) that stores essential information like process ID, state, priority, and memory boundaries.